-G. Security Management Roles (Back to TOC)
+G. Security Management Roles

-Instruction 30: FMT_SMR.2 Restriction on Security Roles (Back to TOC)
+Instruction 33: FMT_SMR.2 Restriction on Security Roles (Back to TOC)

-Separation of roles is required in Medium Robustness PPs primarily in order to mitigate the T.ADMIN_ROGUE threat.
-Additionally, the PPRB considers remote administration desirable for Medium Robustness TOEs.
+Separation of roles is required in medium robustness PPs primarily in order to mitigate the T.ADMIN_ROGUE threat.
+Additionally, the PPRB considers remote administration desirable for medium robustness TOEs.
 However, remote administration may not make sense for all technology areas.
 If remote administration does not make sense, the PP authors should provide a justification for this -- separate from the PP--and adjust the text of the PP appropriately for the P.ADMIN_ACCESS policy.
 The PP authors should also modify the appropriate threats, policies, objectives, and components to remove the notion of remote administration.
 When remote administration is employed the TOE must provide a secure means of performing the remote administration by providing a means for protecting the communication path from disclosure of data, and providing a means for detecting modification of data.

-FMT_SMR.2 Restrictions on security roles
+FMT SMR.2 Restrictions on security roles

-FMT_SMR.2.1 - The TSF shall maintain the roles:
+FMT SMR.2.1 - The TSF shall maintain the roles: